530Digital/esp32_webserver/README.md

 ## Features

 - **Web Interface**: A user-friendly webpage to control the LED.
 - **Dynamic State Synchronization**: The webpage reflects the current state of the LED.
-[Known Bug](https://github.com/530Digital/esp32_webserver/issues/1)
 - **Environment Variables**: Wi-Fi credentials are securely stored in a `.env` file and loaded at runtime.

 ## Project Structure